-Koicha is the green tea of choice in the Japanese tea ceremonies and special tea parties.
-It is much sweeter and more full bodied than Usucha.
+Koicha is the green tea of choice in Japanese tea ceremonies and special tea parties.
+It is much sweeter and more full-bodied than Usucha.

 For a beginner and everyday use, I recommend making Usucha.

 Enjoy Matcha At Home Without Going To Japanese Tea Ceremony

-Japanese tea ceremony (or we call Sado (茶道), Chado (茶道) or Chanoyu (茶の湯) or Ocha (お茶) in Japanese) is a choreographic ritual of preparing and serving matcha.
-The whole process is not about drinking tea; it’s all about aesthetics and considerations the host of the ceremony have for the guests with every movement and gesture.
+The Japanese tea ceremony (or we call Sado (茶道), Chado (茶道) or Chanoyu (茶の湯) or Ocha (お茶) in Japanese) is a choreographic ritual of preparing and serving matcha.
+The whole process is not about drinking tea; it’s all about aesthetics and considerations the host of the ceremony has for the guests with every movement and gesture.

 Why do we “turn” the bowl?
 When the host places the tea bowl in front of you, you are looking at the most beautiful part of the bowl.
 It is rude if you put your mouth directly on it, therefore you turn the bowl to the side and drink.

 You can always experience the Japanese tea ceremony at tea houses in, but I also wanted to show you how easily you can prepare delicious matcha at home and enjoy it without attending the Japanese tea ceremony.